 And while Tampa residents say to be wary of hitchhikers in any given locale, the Sunshine Skyway Bridge gives even more reasons to stay alert.
 Both toll workers and motorists have reported seeing a woman walking alone on the bridge late at night.
 Those who have slowed down and stopped to offer her a ride see her climb into the passenger seat but disappear before leaving the bridge.

 If your group wants to plan a visit along this scenic and haunted bridge, you’ll need to pay a small toll (not included in the price of your reservation) and ride across in your charter bus rental, as there is no pedestrian access.
-Whether you start in St. Petersburg on the north end or in Bradenton on the south end, the bridge’s modern design and towering height offer amazing views of the bay—and perhaps a specter or two if you’re lucky.
+Whether you have a charter bus in St. Petersburg on the north end or in Bradenton on the south end, the bridge’s modern design and towering height offer amazing views of the bay—and perhaps a specter or two if you’re lucky.

 Plant Hall at the University of Tampa